 Use this command to send the packet onto the network and listen to a single packet in response.
 Note that the third character is the numeral 1, not a lowercase L:

 This command sends and receives one packet, of type IP at layer 3 and ICMP at layer 4.
-As you can see in the image above, the response is shown, with ICMP type echo-reply.
-The Padding section shows the portion of the packet that carries higher-level data.
-In this case it contains only zeroes as padding, as shown below.
+As you can see in the image below, the response is shown, with ICMP type echo-reply.

 Use this command to send a packet that is IP at layer 3, ICMP at layer 4, and that contains data with your name in it (replace YOUR NAME with your own name):

 You should see a reply with a Raw section containing your name, as shown below on this page.

 https://games.samsclass.info/tmp/pingYOURNAME.txtThe page is not found, as shown below on this page.

 Use Scapy to send an ICMP request with these properties: